The Act (TV series)

-The Act is an American true crime drama limited series that premiered in eight parts on March 20, 2019, on Hulu.
-The plot is based on the life of Gypsy Rose Blanchard and the murder of her mother, Dee Dee Blanchard, who was accused of abusing her daughter by fabricating illness and disabilities as a direct consequence of Munchausen syndrome by proxy.
+The Act is an American biographical crime drama television limited series that premiered in eight parts on March 20, 2019, on Hulu.
+The plot is based on the life of Gypsy Rose Blanchard and the murder of her mother, Dee Dee Blanchard, who was accused of abusing her daughter by fabricating illness and disabilities.
 Joey King portrayed Gypsy, while Patricia Arquette played her mother, Dee Dee Blanchard.
 AnnaSophia Robb, Chloë Sevigny, and Calum Worthy star in supporting roles.

 At the 71st Primetime Emmy Awards, Arquette won for Outstanding Supporting Actress in a Limited Series and King received a nomination for Outstanding Lead Actress in a Limited Series.

 Premise

 The series follows the story of Gypsy Blanchard (Joey King), who uses a wheelchair due to an illness.
 Growing up, her relationship with her overprotective mother (Patricia Arquette) begins to sour as she increasingly insists on her independence.
 She rebels as her mother, who dedicated her life to her care, grows more protective, controlling and abusive, particularly amid her attempt to explore her sexuality.

 The relationship turns even more toxic as Gypsy discovers many secrets.
 She grew up believing she was sick with cancer but discovers that she was not sick at all.
 Her mother Dee Dee successfully deceived not only Gypsy but also her family, friends, and medical professionals into believing her child was ill.
-It is suggested that she suffers from factitious disorder imposed on another, a mental illness in which a caregiver exaggerates or fakes another person's illness.
-At the time, this disorder was classified as Munchausen syndrome by proxy, by which it is still commonly known.
+It is suggested that she suffers from factitious disorder imposed on another, a behavioral condition in which a caregiver exaggerates or fakes another person's illness.
+At the time, this condition was classified as Munchausen syndrome by proxy, by which it is still commonly known.
 The narrative eventually leads to murder after Gypsy asks her boyfriend to kill her mother.